Dragon Oil downgrades 2013 production growth

-LONDON Turkmenistan-focused oil company Dragon Oil DGO.L downgraded slightly its outlook for production growth this year to between 9 and 10 percent from previous guidance of the lower end of 10 to 15 percent.
+LONDON Oct 29 Turkmenistan-focused oil company Dragon Oil downgraded slightly its outlook for production growth this year to between 9 and 10 percent from previous guidance of the lower end of 10 to 15 percent.

 The company said on Tuesday that production growth this year would be lower as a result of it having drilled fewer wells.